jack-driscoll/jack-driscoll.github.io/github.md

 Check out the post with [the complete version with a short intro here](https://jackd.ethertech.org/quick-github-pages.html) [or on github](https://github.com/jack-driscoll/quick-github-pages).

+Old hat to you?
+[Check out GitHub Pages The Hard Way: So you want a custom GH Pages site and you want it for free?](https://jackd.ethertech.org/2025-07-04-github-pages-diy.html)

 # How do I make a website on github pages in only 10 lines and two files?

 [Create a repository](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) called `username.github.io`.